Philosophical Counselling - Existential Therapy

 Who is this for?

 Philosophical counselling is for people from all walks of life.
 My ongoing clients include very succesful academics and well-known psychotherapists, as well as tradesmen and delivery drivers.
-I myself come from a very rural, working-class background, and discovered philosophy as a high-school drop-out, working in a factory.
+I myself come from a very rural, working-class background, and discovered philosophy as a high-school drop-out while working in a factory.
 I went on to study philosophy and to teach it at multiple universities.
 My background has deeply shaped my mindset as a philosopher.
-Philosophy is not info-tainment, nor is it mere cleverness.
-Philosophy is the pursuit of wisdom and virtue.
-Classical philosophy began with Socrates in the marketplace, engaging people serious conversation about life.
-My Philosophical Counselling begins with where you are, and from that place it challenges and guides you to apply your head, your heart, and your hands, to go deeper, to be better, and to make life better.
+Philosophy is not about superiority, cleverness, or bourgeoisie chatter; philosophy is the pursuit of wisdom and virtue.
+That is what the word means.
+Classical philosophy began with a craftsman and soldier--Socrates--engaging many different people in serious conversation about what is good and true in life.
+Some people lead with the head, some with the heart, and some with the hands, and Philosophical Counselling is for all such people.

 Philosophical Counselling....